Seamful XAI: Operationalizing Seamful Design in Explainable AI: Methods: Empirical Study to Apply the Design Process

 \subsection{Study Recruitment}

 Our aim was to gather multi-disciplinary perspectives from AI stakeholders, including researchers, practitioners, and end-users of AI-powered applications.
 We recruited through online ads with a sign-up form survey (advertised via email and social media), which gathered 258 total submissions.
-In this survey, we asked for the following: experience with AI systems, experience with explainable AI, their role, domain, geographic location, and number of years of experience, along with questions where they can provide examples.
-Out of 258 entries, we recruited a diverse group of 43 participants comprising of Product Managers, Data Scientists, UX Researchers, Designers, AI Ethics/Responsible AI experts, Researchers (both Academic and Industry-based), and Loan Officers.
+In this survey, we asked for the following: experience with AI systems, experience with XAI, their role, domain, geographic location, and number of years of experience, along with questions where they can provide examples.
+For screening, we balanced the following factors: range of work experience (from early career to experienced), XAI experience, variety of domains, geographic diversity, project timelines and budget, and most importantly, scheduling constraints across multiple time zones.
+We prioritized participants who provided detailed work examples, which showcased their motivation to engage.Our final pool comprised of a diverse group of 43 participants comprising of Product Managers, Data Scientists, UX Researchers, Designers, AI Ethics/Responsible AI experts, Researchers (both Academic and Industry-based), and Loan Officers.
 Table~\ref{table:participant details} provides a breakdown of their roles, domains, and experience.
 Each participant was provided US \$50 as an appreciation for their time.
 24 out of 43 participants self-identified as female while the rest identified as male.
 While the majority of participants were located in the US (22 out of 43), we had participants from Australia, Belgium, Canada, Denmark, Germany, India, Netherlands, and the United Kingdom.
 Not only do we have Loan Officers representing their voices as potential end users of the system, we also recruited a few Data Scientists who specialized in developing automated lending systems.